 - Make sure to shake the bottle well to mix the two liquids together well; ensure the lid is tight or you’ll be cleaning the vodka up too!

 - Spray the affected areas with your new favourite cleaning solution.
 Make sure not to the soak the area, spray with care.

 - Now leave it to dry completely, don’t bother making the bed just yet, be sure to double check that the mattress is dry before you dress it back up in its usual fashion.

 While we’re on the topic of using vodka as a cleaning product, I thought It would be worth mentioning the many other household uses for vodka I have found that

 - Cleaning Windows and Fixtures: Just like with your mattress, you are able to clean your windows and lighting fixtures with a vodka-soaked cloth, which will allow you to add extra sparkle and get a streak-free shine.

 - Soak your feet: If you’re looking to get a natural clean on your feet, perhaps after a long walk with your kids, then soaking them when you’re home will give you back a natural clean.

 - Remove sticky glue: Every bought something with a price sticker on it? well of course you have and I bet you’ve tried to scratch it off too, without it inevitability breaking up on you and leaving the goo behind.
-Scrubbing the leftover sticker with vodka will completely remove it from the surface.
+Scrubbing the leftover sticker with vodka will obliterate it from the surface.

 These are just to name a few of the posobilitties with vodka, I have found plenty more household uses for vodka on List25.